STENS66/Annual_Accounting/README.md

 ## Installation (for Windows computer, 64-bit operating system, and x64 processor)

 This is a portable installation that can be used directly without administrator rights.
-You can download it via the green ‘Code’ button or through the "Releases" tab to get the latest version.
+To download it, simply click on the green "Code" button and choose "Download ZIP".
 To use this application, go to the "Accounting" folder, then double-click on the "Accounting.exe" file.

 ## Contact